evex-dev/expose-kit/README.md

 Alongside deobfuscation, Expose Kit includes a collection of practical utilities.
 Everything you need is documented right here in this [README](README.md).

+---
+If the feature you’re looking for doesn’t exist, please create an [issue](https://github.com/EdamAme-x/expose-kit/issues).
+If you know what you want to do but aren’t sure which feature to use, join our [Discord community](https://evex.land) and ask for help.
+---

 ## Installation
 *Just one step*
 <!-- For Highlight -->